riga/jsonrpyc/README.md

 ## Contributing

 If you like to contribute to jsonrpyc, I'm happy to receive pull requests.
-Just make sure to add a new test cases and run them via:
+Just make sure to add new test cases and run them via:

 ```bash
 > python -m unittest tests